gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 The reason that table does not exist is because it is created by running the migrate script.
 That has not been done anywhere yet,

-The problem her is that while it is (in theory) possible to execute a command in a Fargate container ... there is no task running.
+The problem is that while it is now possible to execute a command (exec) in a Fargate container ... there is no task running.
 It keeps failing.
 Because ... of the lack of a database.
-Hmm.
+Hmm ...

-For now the solution seems to be (slightly awkwardly) to run the migration in the `Dockerfile`.
-That's not ideal, however it should work.
+For now the solution appears to be (slightly awkwardly) to run the migration in the `Dockerfile`.
+That's not _ideal_ however it should work.

 Change its last line to be (tmporarily):